Angelo Brotto Barnaba Table Lamp – 1974 Esperia Catalogue Picture

 Manufacturer: Esperia, Via Campania, 1D, 53036 Poggibonsi, Italy.

 This Angelo Brotto Barnaba table lamp was designed in 1974.
 It appears in a Fase catalogue from 1976.
-Today (2019) it is back in production by Esperia.
+Around 2019 it went back in production by Esperia.

 Angelo Brotto

-In Italy his works have been acquired by the Gallery of Modern Art in Rome and Venice, by the Rivoltella Museum in Trieste, by the Venice Biennale, by the Ministry of National Education, by the Confederazione Italiana professionisti ed artisti and by private galleries around the world.
+In the years that followed, Brotto received numerous awards for his artistic achievements.
+His works have been acquired by the Gallery of Modern Art in Rome and Venice, the Rivoltella Museum in Trieste, the Venice Biennale, the Italian Ministry of National Education, the Confederazione Italiana Professionisti ed Artisti, and by several private galleries worldwide.

 Esperia